Farm Policy Glossary

 Smith-Lever 3(b) and 3(c) extension funds--Federal funds for USDA cooperative extension activities.

 Socially disadvantaged farmer or rancher (SDA)--A farmer or rancher who is a member of a group whose members have been subjected to racial or ethnic or (in some cases) gender prejudice because of his or her identity as a member of the group.
-The definition of SDA farmers varies by Title.
+The definition of SDA farmers varies in different Farm Bill titles.

 Sodbuster--Requires producers who began cropping highly erodible land (HEL) after December 23, 1985 to implement a soil conservation plan or risk losing their Federal farm program benefits, including most commodity, conservation, and disaster payments.
 Sodbuster requirements are similar to those of conservation compliance, but tend to be less stringent.

-Special grants--The Special Research Grants Act of 1965 created a mechanism outside the competitive grants process for the distribution of funds to State Agricultural Experiment Stations, public institutions, and individuals to study specific problems of concern to USDA, as defined by Congress.
+Special grants--The Special Research Grants Act of 1965 created a mechanism outside the competitive grants process for distributing funds to State Agricultural Experiment Stations, public institutions, and individuals to study specific problems of concern to USDA, as defined by Congress.
 (See also definition for earmarks.)

 Specialty crops--Fruits, vegetables, tree nuts, dried fruits, nursery crops, and floriculture.
 Also referred to as horticulture crops.